BNN-Bella/BNN-Bella/index.md

 ---
 <img src="https://raw.githubusercontent.com/BNN-Bella/BNN-Bella/main/Figs/fig1-camelyon-ver8.png" alt="Bella Framework" width="500"/>

 Train and Test Error (\%) landscapes of \texttt{CAMELYON17}.
-Training landscape demonstrates the learned 3 particle approximation of the modes of the posterior from a pre-trained model $\boldsymbol\theta$---modification of parameters in the constrained region ($\Delta \theta$) leads to approaching posterior modes in inference.
+Training landscape demonstrates the learned 3 particle approximation of the modes of the posterior from a pre-trained model $\boldsymbol\theta$---modification of parameters in the constrained region ($\Delta\boldsymbol\theta$) leads to approaching posterior modes in inference.
-Here, we observe a key benefit of our \method approximation compared to a point estimate---while a single parameter particle (e.g. $\theta +\Delta\theta_1$) do not generalize well, Bayesian prediction with \cref{eqn: bma}, effectively an average over multiple parameter settings, leads to better performance.
+Here, we observe a key benefit of our \method approximation compared to a point estimate---while a single parameter particle (e.g. $\theta +\Delta\boldsymbol\theta_1$) do not generalize well, Bayesian prediction with \cref{eqn: bma}, effectively an average over multiple parameter settings, leads to better performance.